 Indexation cost is basically factoring in the Cost Inflation Index (CII)

-- Tax Residential Status: As a general rule, the income tax rate of an employee is decided based on his/her tax residential status (‘TRS’).
+- Tax Residential Status: As a general rule, the income tax rate of an employee is decided based on their tax residential status (‘TRS’).
 TRS is governed by Section 6 of the Income Tax Act.
-If an employee is the tax-paying resident of India at the time of exercise then the TDS would be calculated based on the normal Indian tax slab but if he is treated as a non-resident then tax rate might differ.
+If an employee is a tax-paying resident of India at the time of exercise, the TDS would be calculated based on the normal Indian tax slab, but if he is treated as a non-resident, then the tax rate might differ.
 Double Tax Avoidance Treaty benefit is also available in such cases.

 Understanding ESOP Tax – An Example

 Imagine a Senior Product Manager, Rahul joined a startup ‘Fix-It Solutions’ as one of the early employees in 2014.
-Upon joining, Rahul was granted 100 ESOPs at an exercise price of INR 1000 per share, the valuation of the company at the time was INR 20 lakh.
+Upon joining, Rahul was granted 100 ESOPs at an exercise price of INR 1000 per share, and the company’s valuation at the time was INR 20 lakh.
 The vesting period according to the ESOP policy of the startup was 4 years.

-In 2019, Fix-It Solutions raised its Series D round and the company’s valuation went up to INR 6000 cr.
-At this point in time, Rahul’s vesting period is already over, and he decides to exercise all of his 100 options.
+In 2019, Fix-It Solutions raised its Series D round, and its valuation went up to INR 6000 cr.
+At this point, Rahul’s vesting period is already over, and he decides to exercise all of his 100 options.
 The FMV of each share on the date of exercise is INR 1,94,000.